 What is "prolonged" bleeding?

-In particular you must avoid:
+In particular aim to avoid:

 - dog fights

-- hard chew toys
+- rock-hard chew toys

 - cutting into the quick during nail trimming